Grapplers Quest

-Grapplers Quest is an organization mainly concerned with the promotion of Grappling (submission wrestling) and Brazilian Jiu-Jitsu tournaments.
+Grapplers Quest is an organization mainly concerned with the promotion of submission grappling and Brazilian jiu-jitsu tournaments.
 Founded in 1998 by Brian Cimins, Grapplers Quest hosts competitions of various division, age, and weight classes.

-Grapplers Quest has been host to many high-level competitors in mixed martial arts, such as Matt Hughes, Frankie Edgar, Ben Henderson, Kenny Florian, Diego Sanchez, Joe Stevenson, BJ Penn, and Brandon Vera.
+Grapplers Quest has been host to many high-level competitors in mixed martial arts, such as Matt Hughes, Frankie Edgar, Ben Henderson, Kenny Florian, Diego Sanchez, Joe Stevenson, B.J.
+Penn, and Brandon Vera.

 History

 Grapplers Quest, as part of the Grapplers Company, Inc., was founded by Brian Cimins for his Senior Marketing and Public Relations Thesis at the Richard Stockton College of New Jersey in 1996.
-The first Grapplers Quest was held on April 24, 1999 at Montclair High School in Montclair, New Jersey.
+The first Grapplers Quest was held on April 24, 1999, at Montclair High School in Montclair, New Jersey.

 The organization has also branched out to form partnerships with the Ultimate Fighting Championship and the non-profit AutismRadio.org, among others.

 Divisions

 The following is a sample of the divisions used by Grapplers Quest divided into their respective weight brackets.